 What the 2018 DNS Global Threat Report has highlighted is the role GDPR plays in increasing the importance of customer data, and therefore making organizations’ DNS an alluring target for hackers.
 Organizations have in turn begun to understand the lasting damage that can be caused by DNS attacks, not only financially but reputationally as well.
 Businesses cannot solely relying on cloud vendors, firewall providers or luck to protect themselves and their data from the increasing threats.
 Companies must adopt new tactics and learn how to properly defend themselves if they want to thrive.

-Download the 2018 Global DNS Threat Report here for more information.
+Download the latest Global DNS Threat Report for more informationDOWNLOAD NOW